- Applications close

 What happens next?

-We expect to interview shortlisted applicants mid-February 2021.
+We expect to interview shortlisted applicants in the week starting 21 February 2022.

-- The recipient will be required to write to the Head, School of Nursing, QUT, at the completion of each semester outlining his/her academic progress.
+- write to the Head, School of Nursing, QUT, at the completion of each semester outlining your academic progress

 About the scholarship